+September:

-September: Student gives public thesis topic presentation and will give primary supervisor a thesis schedule, detailing when they will hand in what section of the thesis End of October: Student fills out progress report and sends it to primary supervisor End of January: Student submits first version of entire thesis to primary supervisor February 15: Hand in pre-final version of thesis to primary supervisor and internal reader for feedback Beginning of March: Student will incorporate feedback and will return thesis to primary supervisor.
-Thesis will be sent out to external reader End of March:
+Student gives public thesis topic presentation and will give primary supervisor a thesis schedule, detailing when they will hand in what section of the thesis End of October: Student fills out progress report and sends it to primary supervisor End of January:

+Student submits first version of entire thesis to primary supervisor February 15:

+Students who wish to graduate in May hand in pre-final version of thesis to primary supervisor and internal reader for feedback Beginning of March:

+Student will incorporate feedback and will return thesis to primary supervisor.
+Thesis will be sent out to external reader if primary supervisor and internal reader believe it is of sufficient quality, OR at the express request of the student.
+End of March: